TameTimmah/zpanelx-zantasticox/README.md

 Currently this is not a fully functioning module and still requires some polishing.

-It is not recommended for use on a production server as many inputs are not yet validated so there is a security risk!
+It is not recommended for use on a production server.

 Your welcome to make a pull request to help me out :wink: